 In the Asia-Pacific region, awards programs covering annual reports include the Australasian Reporting Awards, the Singapore Corporate Awards and the Hong Kong Management Association’s Best Annual Reports Awards.
-In the UK, organisations can enter the ICSA Awards.
 US-based programs include the League of American Communications Professionals’ Vision Awards and the international ARC Awards, which attracts entries from more than 60 countries.
 Some wider business awards programs, such as the Asia-Pacific Stevie Awards and the International Association of Business Communicators’ Gold Quill Awards, also include categories for annual reports.

 What makes an award-winning annual report?